ZainRizvi/ZainRizvi.github.io/_drafts/a-more-beautiful-question-summary.md

 * Can we teach ourselves to question?
 * How can we make "being wrong" less threatening?

-Teaching Style: Activity-Permissive Education

-* by Mayo Clinic
-* Lets kids move as they learn
+Interesting Teaching Style: Activity-Permissive Education by Mayo Clinic.
+Lets kids move as they learn

 ## How can parents teach their kids to question?